alryaz/hass-component-yandex-smart-home/README.md

             (string) (Optional) Custom entity, any sensor can be added
           attribute:
             (string) (Optional) Attribute of an object to receive data

+  diagnostics_mode:
+    (boolean) (Optional) Enable diagnostics mode (Unauthorized requests will be allowed; never use this option in production environment!)
 ```